Artificial Intelligence Model for Tumoral Clinical Decision Support Systems: Methods

-Due to the fact that for the training and evaluation of the proposed algorithm, the labelled information for each scanner is necessary, it will only be used in the \textit{MICCAI\_BraTS\_Training} partition.
+Due to the fact that for the training and evaluation of the proposed algorithm, the labeled information for each \gls{mr} is necessary, it will only be used in the \textit{MICCAI\_BraTS\_Training} partition.
 This dataset will be divided into a training and evaluation set.

 Figure \ref{figure:BratsDataset} contains samples of the information present in the dataset.
-It must be noted that each image represents a full 3 dimensional scan of a patient.
+The first 4 columns have a different sequence, denotated by a text in the top of the column and the 5 column has the tumor segmentation labels of the case.
+It must be noted that each image represents a full three dimensional \gls{mr} of a patient but only a section of the full \gls{mr} is showed.

 To test the cases, we study the similarity of segmentation between the query and the retrieved images will be studied.
-In the case of tumoural characteristics of each patient, similarity measurement is performed using the tumour segmentation information present in the original dataset.
-However, to compare the similarity of the healthy areas of each patient, we have the same approximation of ~\citep{kobayashi2021decomposing} where the brain of each patient is divided anatomically.
-This process must be performed to compare the results of the proposed model with those of the work of ~\citep{kobayashi2021decomposing} and, to obtain the same information they used, each scanner must be preprocessed.
+In the tumoural characteristics of each patient, similarity measurement is performed using the tumor segmentation information present in the original dataset.
+However, to compare the similarity of the healthy areas of each patient, we have the same approximation of~\cite{kobayashi2021decomposing} where the brain of each patient is divided anatomically.
+This process must be performed to compare the results of the proposed model with those of the work of~\cite{kobayashi2021decomposing} and, to obtain the same information they used, each \gls{mr} must be preprocessed.

-\subsection{Dataset preprocessing}
+\subsubsection{Dataset preprocessing}

-Each 3 dimensional scanner consists on a scanner of 240x240x155 pixels of information, but the input of the proposed method is a two dimensional image.
-In order to obtain the images from the 3 dimensional data that are stored in the \gls{brats} 2020 dataset the scanners must be sliced in layers.
-Originally, the data dimension was 240x240x155, which is sliced on the third axis to generate 240x240 images by taking the information about each layer separately.
-Furthermore, each image is normalized between the range [-1, 1] to be treated with \glspl{ann}.
+Each three dimensional \gls{mr} consists of $240\times240\times155$ pixels of information, but the input of the proposed method is a two dimensional image.
+To obtain the images from the three dimensional data that are stored in the \gls{brats} 2020 dataset the \glspl{mr} must be sliced in layers.
+The data dimension of $240\times240\times155$ is sliced on the third axis to generate $240\times240$ images by taking the information about each layer separately.
+Furthermore, each image is normalized in the range [-1, 1], to then be properly treated with \glspl{ann}.
+The normalization process can be defined by the following equation: